BMW iX1 review: interior, dashboard & infotainment

 BMW iX1 dashboard

-Material quality is excellent in the iX1, as is the build quality, but we’d expect nothing less from a BMW.
+Material quality is excellent in the iX1, as is the build quality, but we’d expect nothing less from a BMW – especially one that starts from around £45,000.
 The dashboard is topped with a curved panel incorporating a pair of displays.
-Like so many other modern EVs, the iX1 has ditched physical dials and buttons for the climate controls, though the temperature controls are displayed constantly on the touchscreen so changing the cabin temperature isn’t too fiddly.
-On the centre console that extends from the arm rest you’ll find the gear selector, a smattering of buttons and a large volume control – but there is no iDrive clickwheel in the iX1.
+Like so many other modern EVs, the iX1 has ditched physical dials and buttons for the climate controls, though the temperature and fan adjustments are displayed constantly on the touchscreen so accessing them isn’t too fiddly.

 Equipment, options & accessories